Standard Injection Molding

 Design Considerations

-• Use generous internal radii and avoid sharp corners to improve flow, reduce stress concentration, and simplify tool manufacturing
+- Use generous radii at wall intersections and avoid sharp internal corners to improve flow and reduce stress